 They have been practicing in the basement.
 I made each of them a drum and drum sticks.
-Since Taiko drums cost thousands of dollars, we made Taiko drums from garbage cans for about $30 each.
+Since taiko drums cost thousands of dollars, we made taiko drums from garbage cans for about $30 each.

-Making a Taiko Drum from a Garbage Can
+Making a Taiko from a Garbage Can

 I bought a 20 gallon garbage container with as flat a bottom as possible (no wheels).
 Then I used a box cutter knife to cut around the edge.
 It is surprisingly easy to cut through even though the plastic looks thick.